+Access, clarity of space, flexibility, and maintaining the dignity and privacy of people was important to respond to in the design.
 A sound-masking system helps balance the openness of the work area to provide speech privacy.
-A very large group room is set up with state-of-the-art audio visual system for staff meetings and patient education.
-Moveable acoustical partitions allow the group room to be divided into four smaller rooms, with one of the rooms set up as a kitchen for healthy cooking classes.
-The exam rooms are larger than the old clinic’s so that patients can be seen with their family members or caregiver.
+A large group room is set up with a state-of-the-art audio visual system for staff meetings and patient education.
+Movable acoustical partitions allow the group room to be divided into four smaller rooms, with one of the rooms set up as a kitchen for healthy cooking classes.